Wilfred/trifle/docs/Strings.md

 String literals consist of characters between double quotes, e.g. `"blacmange"` and `"flambé"`.
 Backslashes are not permitted between double quotes.
-Unlike many other programming languages, newlines may occur between double quotes.
+Any other character may occur, including newlines.

 ## String functions